Housatonic River: Cultural references

+There was a 1962 American nuclear weapon test of the same name; several such tests used Native American words as codewords.

 UFO sighting and monument

 In 1969, nine-year-old Thom Reed and his family claimed to see a bright light rise from the Housatonic River, then found themselves inside "what appeared to be an airplane hangar," where they saw creatures that "resembled large insects."
 Supporters of the family erected a memorial to the incident at the Old Covered Bridge in Sheffield, Massachusetts, in 2015.
 The 5,000-pound memorial was removed by the town in 2019.
 The incident featured in a 2020 episode of Unsolved Mysteries on Netflix.

 Ecology and wildlife

 Historically, the Housatonic River and its Naugatuck River tributary hosted the southernmost spawning runs of the Atlantic salmon (Salmo salar).
 The Salmon Creek tributary of the Housatonic River may have been named for this salmonid, which can reach up to 30 lb.